edwardyuendev/thread_library_no_thread_safety/README.md

 # User Mode Thread Library without Thread Synchronization or Thread Safety
 A more advanced version of this is here: https://github.com/edwardyuendev/thread_library_with_threadsync

-The application is intended to serve as a library that implemented a basic thread system for Linux.
+The project is intended to serve as a library that implemented a basic thread system for Linux.
 These threads run virtually in parallel in the same address space of a single process but each with its own context consisting of CPU registers and a stack.

 The implementation is essentially my own implementations of core functions from pthread.h, where I wrote function implementations from scratch.
 I designed the underlying data structures to keep track of threads with a Thread Control Block, a data structure to store the blocks and a scheduler that pre-emptively switches between threads.